aurone/moveit_scenarios/readme.txt

 built by traversing a hierarchy of directories where each child directory overrides pieces of the configuration specified in its ancestor directories.

-The SCENARIO_DIR environment variable must be set to the path to the directory containing the top-level configuration file, scenario.yaml.
+The SCENARIO_ROOT environment variable must be set to the path to the directory containing the top-level configuration file, scenario.yaml.
 The top-level scenario.yaml file contains the base definitions for the motion plan request and for the planning options that compose a move group action goal.

-If SCENARIO_DIR specifies a relative path, the complete path is interpreted relative to the current working directory.
+If SCENARIO_ROOT specifies a relative path, the complete path is interpreted relative to the current working directory.

-Subdirectories of $SCENARIO_DIR may override the base configuration by redefining parameters within another file named scenario.yaml.
+Subdirectories of $SCENARIO_ROOT may override the base configuration by redefining parameters within another file named scenario.yaml.
 Parameters that are not specified are not overridden

-The test executable is given the SCENARIO_DIR environment variable and the path to a scenario.yaml file that is within a subdirectoriy of $SCENARIO_DIR
+The test executable is given the SCENARIO_ROOT environment variable and the path to a scenario.yaml file that is within a subdirectoriy of $SCENARIO_ROOT

 Example:

-$SCENARIO_DIR/
+$SCENARIO_ROOT/
     scenario.yaml
     pr2/
         scenario.yaml